 However, this represents only a small part of all the investments from the Member States and the private sector.
 This is the glue linking the individual efforts, to make together a solid investment, with an expected impact much greater than the sum of its parts.

 Given the strategic importance of the topic and the support shown by the European countries signing the declaration of cooperation at the digital day, we can hope that Member States and the private sector will make similar efforts.

-The High Level Expert Group on Artificial Intelligence (AI HLEG) will put forward policy and investment recommendations on how to strengthen Europe's competitiveness in AI in June 2019.
+The High Level Expert Group on Artificial Intelligence (AI HLEG) presented their policy and investment recommendations for trustworthy Artificial Intelligence at the first ever AI Alliance Assembly on 26 June 2019.

 Joining forces at European level, the goal is to reach all together, more than EUR 20 billion per year over the next decade.

 Prepare for socio-economic changes brought about by AI